-There are three major treatments of Diabetic Retinopathy and Diabetic Macular Edema which are effective to reduce vision impairment: laser surgery, pharmacotherapy, and vitreoretinal surgery.
+There are three major treatments of Diabetes-related Retinopathy and Diabetes-related Macular Edema which are effective to reduce vision impairment: laser surgery, pharmacotherapy, and vitreoretinal surgery.

 Laser photocoagulation is a well-proven therapy to reduce the risk of vision loss from diabetic macular edema.
 Treatments include the following: